Demystifying JOIN Algorithms

 Indexing

-The hash table built in the HashJoin
+The hash table built in the HashJoin is a form of indexing (temporary index)

-loop.
+that speeds up the second for loop.
 Hash tables allow efficient random queries

 (i.e. keys used in a sequence of lookups do not obbey any particular order) for